kgisl/pythonFDP/manual/PC-2_Python.md

 ## Bonus
 - http://j.mp/selfConverge - first iteration mode, and then recursion mode - because it will require default argument values.
 - http://j.mp/permutePython and/or on CyberDojo
-- subset and subseq equivalent in Python - http://j.mp/subProblems
-   - pangram - determine whether a sentence is a pangram
-   - http://bit.ly/subsetSubseq - for contrasting between subset, substring and subsequence
-- find whether a string has duplicates
-	- determine whether a string is an isogram

 ## Further Steps
 - Lab Practice - http://j.mp/transposeCC and/or http://j.mp/matrixMultiplyCC